Skip to content

 EnvironmentENV-*Scene atmosphere and faction footprint

-Approval: all dimensions >= 0.6, average >= 0.7.
-Rejection: any dimension < 0.4, or average < 0.5.
+Approval defaults: all dimensions >= 0.6, average >= 0.7.
+Rejection defaults: any dimension < 0.4, or average < 0.5.

 FilePurpose

-games/<name>/canon/constitution.mdFull style rules with faction details
+projects/<name>/canon/constitution.mdFull style rules with faction details

-games/<name>/canon/review-rubric.mdQuick review protocol and common failure modes
+projects/<name>/canon/review-rubric.mdQuick review protocol and common failure modes

-games/<name>/canon/identity-gates.mdNamed-subject acceptance criteria and lineage schema
+projects/<name>/canon/identity-gates.mdNamed-subject acceptance criteria and lineage schema

-games/<name>/canon/species-canon.mdAlien species anatomy and design specifications
+projects/<name>/canon/species-canon.mdAlien species anatomy and design specifications (if applicable)

 candidate (uncurated)